Dr. Alex Stone, DPT, CSCS

 This method uses negative pressure.
 One example is when a flame is lit inside the cup to suck out the oxygen.
 The hot cup is then quickly placed on the skin, creating a vacuum.

-Another non-flame method (also negative pressure) is when glass suction cups are used; a pump is attached to the cup that sucks the air out.
+Another non-flame method (also known as negative pressure) involves using glass suction cups; a pump is attached to the cup, which sucks the air out.

 glass suction cups on a person's back